-Brief Instructions and FAQs for Cut’n’Paste
+Instructions and FAQs

-Its as easy as 1 2 3 …
+It’s as easy as 1 2 3

-2. Take your bottle in hand and holding it upside down, gently squeeze a thick layer of gel onto the whole surface of the cut stem and some of the surrounding bark.
+2. Take your bottle in hand and holding it upside down, gently squeeze a thick layer of gel onto the whole surface of the cut stem and some of the surrounding bark

-3. Wave your weeds goodbye!
-The stump won’t regrow.
+3. Wave your weeds goodbye

 PLEASE read detailed instructions for the conscientious to ensure best results from your Cut’n’Paste products.
 It’s always better than reading the instructions after something hasn’t worked.